January 2025 Iglesia ni Cristo protests

-The National Rally for Peace (Filipino: Pagtitipon Para sa Kapayapaan at Pagkakaisa, lit.
-'Meeting for Peace and Unity') were a series of demonstrations organized on January 13, 2025, led by the Iglesia ni Cristo in support of the statement of President Bongbong Marcos in opposition to the impeachment efforts against Vice President Sara Duterte.
+The National Rally for Peace (Pagtitipon Para sa Kapayapaan at Pagkakaisa, lit.
+'Meeting for Peace and Unity') was a series of demonstrations organized by the Iglesia ni Cristo on January 13, 2025, in support of President Bongbong Marcos's statement opposing the impeachment efforts against Vice President Sara Duterte.

 Background

 In the 2022 Philippine election, Bongbong Marcos and Sara Duterte were elected president and vice president of the Philippines, respectively.
 Both are part of the UniTeam electoral alliance.
 They assumed their respective offices on June 30, 2022.

 However, relations between the two deteriorated by mid-2024.
 Duterte tendered resignation from her position as education secretary in June 2024.
 When asked about her friendship with Marcos in September 2024, she said they were never friends and merely running mates in the 2022 elections.
 Marcos responded expressing he was "deceived" about their supposed friendship.
 In October 2024, she detailed her fallout with Marcos, who she says "does not know how to be president".

 Despite the rift on November 29, 2024, President Marcos confirmed that he had directed the House of Representatives to refrain from filing an impeachment motion against Sara Duterte.
 This is despite his rift with Vice President Sara Duterte which he described as "a storm in a teacup" and maintained that any potential effort to impeach his deputy would be a waste of time that it "does not make a difference to even one single Filipino life.".

 In December 2024, at least three complaints were filed in the Congress seeking the impeachment Sara Duterte from the vice presidency.
 The first of which was filed on December 2.

 The Iglesia ni Cristo on December 4 announced that it plans to hold a rally to oppose the impeachment efforts concurring with President Marcos' stance in November 2024 that efforts to remove Duterte from office are unconstructive.

 Sara Duterte came off from a trip from Japan arriving morning in Manila on January 13, 2025.

 The INC has a membership of 2.8 million people and is known for engaging in bloc voting.
 The church endorsed Marcos and Duterte in the 2022 Philippine presidential election.